Roald87/TwinCatChangelog/tc3_changelog.md

 ### Fix
 - `Find All References` (Cross Reference List) broken in v4024.20 solved.
 - 'Symbolic Mapping' bug fixed.
 Prior to this release, if Symbolic Mapping was enabled, some mapped links could become non-functional if there was certain ADS communications during an activation or restart.

-### Known issues

-- In VS2019 `Find` and `Find and Replace` does not work properly in TwinCAT files, related issue is tracked [here](https://developercommunity.visualstudio.com/content/problem/1168181/find-in-ivstextimage-does-not-work-in-visuastusio.html) .

 ## Version 3.1.4024.17